WOLVES – WHY 350 (OR LESS) IS THE MAXIMUM FOR WISCONSIN

 In the WI Wolf Management Plan approved in the 1999 and 2007 the goal was 350 wolves.

 Wolf population modeling studies done the late 1990s by David Mladenoff, Professor of Forest Ecology, U.W.
 Madison, used a spatial landscape projection to estimate the potential wolf population in primary wolf habitat.
 Wolves have shown a willingness to live in many areas not originally seen as primary wolf habitat.
 Whatever biological carrying capacity wolves may have, social carrying capacity is a limiting factor for wolf numbers in WI.

 In social surveys worldwide, results show less enthusiasm for wolves in areas where people encounter them, and more enthusiasm by people who are less likely to encounter wolves.
 Familiarity does not increase tolerance.

 At this time, wolves are again on the endangered species list, but several methods of returning wolves to state control are being explored.
 The federal relisting number for wolves remains at 100 wolves in MI and WI, under authority of the U.S. Fish and Wildlife Service removal plan.

-Wisconsin will soon release a draft revision of the Wolf Management Plan.
+Wisconsin has been working on a revision of the Wolf Management Plan.
 What wolf goal will best serve the needs of Wisconsin’s residents and its wildlife?

 Click the link below to read the current US Fish and Wildlife Services wolf recovery plan the sets the population goal of 100 or more wolves in Wisconsin/Michigan for a minimum of five consecutive years.
-Currently the Wisconsin DNR estimates a minimum count of 222 packs that have 866 to 897 wolves living in our state.
+Currently the Wisconsin DNR estimates a minimum count of 232 packs that have 925 wolves living in our state.

 How many deer do wolves eat?
 Check out the link below to review an analysis of the 2015 deer season vs. wolf deer kill by county in the Northern Forest Land